 A student in isolation (positive case) will not be able to leave their room and therefore, the risk is minimized for cross-interaction with residents once in their room.
 Exceptions include medical appointments.

 If a student who is in isolation or quarantine housing (including students with suspect cases) needs to see a doctor or other medical provider, one will be provided and the student will be charged and/or their insurance billed, similar to if the student had an office visit at University Health Services.
 A student in quarantine housing (including students with suspect cases) may want or need to have COVID-19 testing through University Health Services.
 That testing will be billed to the student.
 All visit and testing charges may be billed to the student's health insurance at the student's request.
 The health insurance plan may pay for all or a portion of the charges.
 Remaining balances will be the student's responsibility and billed to their student account.

 We will take every precaution to keep residents and staff safe.
 Custodial staff will use appropriate PPE when cleaning quarantine and isolation spaces.
 Residence life staff will provide appropriate community care and programming remotely.

 The University of Oregon is committed to following medical authority guidance to reduce the risks of transmission of COVID-19.
 We understand that during the COVID-19 pandemic, this includes taking several measures.
-Testing helps identify positive cases which, when paired with contact tracing and isolation, frequent handwashing, social distancing and wearing masks, can significantly slow the spread of COVID-19.
-The UO has additional information on testing, contract tracing, and case management for the UO community.
+Testing helps identify positive cases which, when paired with vaccination, contact tracing, quarantine and isolation, frequent hand washing, physical distancing and wearing face coverings, can significantly slow the spread of COVID-19.
+The UO has additional information on testing, contact tracing, and case management for the UO community.

 How accurate are the tests?